fuel-packages/fuel-twitter/README.md

 # Fuel Twitter Package

 This is a port of Elliot Haughin's CodeIgniter Twitter library.

 You can find his library here [http://www.haughin.com/code/twitter/](http://www.haughin.com/code/twitter/)

+## Installation

+If you are installing this as a submodule (recommended) in your git repo root, run this command:

+	$ git submodule add git://github.com/dhorrigan/fuel-twitter.git fuel/packages/twitter/

+Then you you need to initialize and update the submodule:

+	$ git submodule update --init fuel/packages/twitter/

+Alternatively you can download it and extract it into `fuel/packages/twitter/`.

+*Oil install coming soon*

 ## Example Login Contoller: